Public Policy (PUBP)

 What do you love about liberal arts at Georgia Tech?

-Contact Divali
+Contact Audrey

-PUBP | 3rd Year | Cartersville High School
+PUBP and BSBA | 2nd Year | Armuchee High School

-Minor: Law, Science, and Technology
+Minor: Law, Society, and Technology

 What activities are you involved in on campus?